-- Fridge Logic - Which second grader carries around a voltmeter in his backpack?!
-And borrows it out to a classmate on a whim?!
+Fridge Logic - Which second grader carries around a voltmeter in his backpack?!
+And lends it to a classmate on a whim?!